Verified compilation of space-efficient reversible circuits: Compilation

 \subsubsection{Cleanup}

-The definition of {\sc compile-BExp} above is adequate to generate a reversible circuit computing the Boolean expression, but it leaves many garbage bits that take up space and need to be cleaned before they can be re-used. \revlang provides two main modes of cleanup for Boolean expressions: eager and lazy.
-The former performs cleanup after each recursive call, while the latter performs one cleanup after the entire Boolean expression is computed.
-The key difference is that the eager strategy uses fewer bits, but requires more gates as sub-expressions may need to be re-computed.
-While we only implement these two strategies, the problem of finding a good tradeoff between bits used and number of gates can be formalized as \emph{pebble games} \cite{Bennett:89}.
+The definition of \bcomp{} above leaves many garbage bits that take up space and need to be cleaned before they can be re-used.
+To reclaim those bits, we clean temporary expressions after every call to \bcomp{}.

 To facilitate the cleanup -- or \emph{uncomputing} -- of a circuit, we define the \emph{restricted inverse} $\uncompute{C}{A}$ of $C$ with respect to a set of bits $A\subset\N$ by reversing the gates of $C$, and removing any gates with a target in $A$.
 For instance: The other cases are defined similarly.
+Note that since uncompute produces a subsequence of the original circuit $C$, no ancillary bits are used.

 The restricted inverse allows the temporary values of a reversible computation to be uncomputed without affecting any of the target bits.
-In particular, if $C=$ compile-BExp($B, i$), then the circuit $C::\uncompute{C}{\{i\}}$ maps a state $s$ to $s\subst{i}{\sem{B}s\xor s(i)}$.
-Intuitively, since no bits contained in $A$ are modified, the restricted inverse preserves their values; that the restricted inverse uncomputes the values of the remaining bits is more difficult to see, but it can be observed that if the computation doesn't \emph{depend} on the value of a bit in $A$, the computation will be inverted.
+In particular, if $C=$ \bcomp{}($B, i$), then the circuit $C::\uncompute{C}{\{i\}}$ maps a state $s$ to $s\subst{i}{\sem{B}s\xor s(i)}$, allowing any newly allocated ancillas to be pushed back onto the heap.
+Intuitively, since no bits contained in the set $A$ are modified, the restricted inverse preserves their values; that the restricted inverse uncomputes the values of the remaining bits is less obvious, but it can be observed that if the computation doesn't \emph{depend} on the value of a bit in $A$, the computation will be inverted.
 We formalize and prove this statement in Section~\ref{sec:verification}.
-The eager and lazy cleanup strategies are defined respectively by applying this cleanup at every recursive call to compile-BExp or to just the outer-most call.
-In order to re-use ancilla bits that have been cleaned, they are pushed back onto the heap.